C Container Collection (CCC)

 Note

-The list is constructed to mirror the compound literal array provided.
+The list is constructed to the specification of compound literal array provided.
 The list will be constructed with the element at index 0 of the array as the front of the list and the final index element at the back of the list.

 Typedef Documentation